 An ultraviolet dawn invisibly smiled upon Lucy, sweetly gracing her cheek with a cancerous kiss.
 She awoke, yawned through her pantyhose gas mask, and enjoyed her morning stretches.
 Hungry, she left her tent for the jetty to fish for breakfast.

-expect to snag salmon, perhaps a fish stick or hot dog if lucky.
+Never did she expect to snag salmon, perhaps a fish stick or hot dog if lucky.
 She baited her line optimistically, jacketing a bent screw with the tantalizingly fluorescent nib of a yellow highlighter.
 She cast her spool of telephone wire as far as her atrophied arms would allow.

 Viscous with crud and gunk, the river slipped over its unknown contents, like greasy fingers through unkempt purse: its morsels, its treasures, its trash.
 The yellow nib plumbed bravely into the river, into the opaque toxins in which even fluorescence could hide.